shweta-sharma-tamu/healthy-behavior-challenge/README.md

         - They can see the streak and also the report which tracks their weekly report.

-7. Contact Us for any queries: Please reach out to any one of us if you have any queries
+9. Contact Us for any queries: Please reach out to any one of us if you have any queries
-    - Sharvani Ramineni ( sharvani.ramineni@tamu.edu )
-    - Utsav Dabhi ( utsav.dabhi@tamu.edu )
-    - Satya Bhavsar ( satyabhavsar@tamu.edu )
-    - Vineet Gandham ( vineet.gandham@tamu.edu )
+    - Tolga Yildiz (tolgayildiz@tamu.edu)
+    - Mackenzie Hamlett (mackenziehamlett@tamu.edu)
+    - Jakob Kirby (kirbyj3684@tamu.edu)
+    - Chenxin Li (Lee1151341952@tamu.edu)
+    - Francis Bui (francisthienbui@tamu.edu)
+    - Michael Chiu (mchiu@tamu.edu)
-    - Faizan Ali Khaji ( khajifaizanali@tamu.edu )
+    - Fizza Ali (fizza@tamu.edu)
-    - Shweta Sharma ( shweta_sharma_1999@tamu.edu )